"Travel is the only thing you buy that makes you richer." Unknown

 After a short foray into banking and conference organising, Alice spent a year sailing around the Caribbean and South American coast and has worked in travel ever since.
 Not wanting family life to restrict her own explorations she took her daughter on her first ‘work’ trip when she was a year old.

-As Head of Client Experience, Alice's primary focus is ensuring that our our pre-departure traveller experience runs smoothly.
+As Head of Client Experience, Alice's primary focus is ensuring that our pre-departure traveller experience runs smoothly.
 Since joining the team she has enjoyed a wonderful family adventure in Laos and Vietnam with her then 7 and 9 year old and a trip to Sri Lanka and The Maldives that was the perfect combination of safari adventure and relaxation on the beach.
-In 2015 the family went on a big trip to Indonesia across Bali, Java and Komodo which included everything from active volcanoes to pristine coral reefs, and from a Hindu blessing at a sacred spring to a close encounter with the famous dragons...
+They've also explored Indonesia taking in Bali, Java and Komodo - a holiday which included everything from active volcanoes to pristine coral reefs, and from a Hindu blessing at a sacred spring to a close encounter with the famous dragons...
 More recently, Alice was lucky enough to experience an Aqua Mekong cruise from Vietnam to Cambodia, which combines luxurious accommodation afloat with wonderful cycling and skiff adventures along the way.

 If you want to blow the budget but gold taps aren't your thing, this is definitive barefoot luxury.